frontendweekly/virga/src/posts/2020-05-15-does-netlify-build-plugin-improve-my-build-speed.md

 My last journey was to [auto generate image from article data](https://virga.frontendweekly.tokyo/posts/2020-05-06-auto-generate-ogp-image-with-eleventy-and-puppeteer/) and by adding this feature, I've also added 2 mins of build time since generating screenshots takes time.

-In the finale of my story, I've mentioned about Netlify Build Plugins and thier capability to access to the cache between build.
+In the finale of my story, I've mentioned Netlify Build Plugins, and their capability to access to the cache between build.

 I was going wait for a blog post from Phil Hawksworth as he mentioned writing it on his Tweet, but it would be more fun for me to get my own hand dirty on this topic.